Igle Gledhill

 Irvy (Igle) Gledhill is a South African physicist at the University of Witwatersrand, School of Mechanical, Industrial & Aeronautical Engineering, in Johannesburg.
+She is a Vice President of the International Union of Pure and Applied Physics, and a Vice President of the Network of African Science Academies.

 Education

 She has her bachelor's degree in physics, chemistry, and applied maths from Rhodes University in 1976 and an honours in Physics, 1977.
 She earned her PhD in plasma physics in 1983 from the University of Natal.
 Her research topic was Ion Acoustic Waves in Multi-Species Plasmas.
 She did postdocs at the University of California, Los Angeles in thermonuclear fusion, and in Space Shuttle-related plasma simulation at Stanford University's Space, Telecommunications and Radioscience Lab (STARLab).

 Career

 Early in her career she modelled plasma behavior at the temperatures of the stars, and plasma fusion, and why galaxies are galaxy-shaped.

 Starting in 1987, Dr. Gledhill worked as a fellow in the Defense Technology Operational Unit (Defencetek, later Defence, Peace, Safety and Security) of the Council for Scientific and Industrial Research (CSIR) South Africa.
-She specialized in transonic aerodynamics at Defencetek’s Aeronautics Programme, using computational fluid dynamics (CFD).
+She specialized in transonic aerodynamics at Defencetek's Aeronautics Programme, using computational fluid dynamics (CFD).
 She also had a role in some of CSIR's strategic initiatives.

-From 2000-2004, Dr. Gledhill served on South Africa's National Research Foundation panels.
+From 2000 to 2004, Dr. Gledhill served on South Africa's National Research Foundation panels.
 She was President of the South African Council for Automation and Computation from 1995 to 1996.
-From 2000-2008, she served as President of the South African Association for Theoretical and Applied Mechanics and Chair of the South African National Committee for International Union of Theoretical and Applied Mechanics (IUTAM).
-From 2006-2012, she was a member of IUTAM Working Party 9 on Education and Capacity Building.
+From 2000 to 2008, she served as President of the South African Association for Theoretical and Applied Mechanics and Chair of the South African National Committee for International Union of Theoretical and Applied Mechanics (IUTAM).
+From 2006 to 2012, she was a member of IUTAM Working Party 9 on Education and Capacity Building.
 She was a member of the Advisory Panel on Control Systems in Competitive Industry for National Research Foundation (NRF) and of the International Panel on Shaping the future of physics in South Africa, a process for review and foresight developed by the South African Institute of Physics (SAIP), the Department of Science and Technology (DST), and the NRF.
 She became President of the South African Institute of Physics in 2013.

 She was Chair of the Working Group on Women in Physics for the International Union of Pure and Applied Physics from 2014 to 2017, and is a member of the Executive of the Collaborative Project on the Gender Gap in Science funded by the International Science Council.
 She joined the Interdisciplinary Committee of the World Cultural Council in 2015.

-Currently she is the Visiting Adjunct Professor in Flow Physics at the University of Witwatersrand and is Editor-in-Chief for African Physics Newsletter.